ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 ---
-type: docs
+title: Managing Jobs
 linkTitle: Managing Jobs
-title: Managing Jobs
+type: docs
-permalink: manuals_linux-cluster_jobs.html
+weight: 3
 ---

 ## What is a Job?